History of Guyana: PPP re-election and aftermath

 From 1961 to 1964, Jagan was confronted with a destabilization campaign conducted by the PNC and UF.
-In addition to domestic opponents of Jagan, an important role was played by the American Institute for Free Labor Development (AIFLD), which was alleged to be a front for the CIA.
+In addition to domestic opponents of Jagan, an important role was played by the American Institute for Free Labor Development (AIFLD), alleged to be a CIA front organization.
 Various reports say that AIFLD, with a budget of US$800,000, maintained anti-Jagan labor leaders on its payroll, as well as an AIFLD-trained staff of 11 activists who were assigned to organize riots and destabilize the Jagan government.
 Riots and demonstrations against the PPP administration were frequent, and during disturbances in 1962 and 1963 mobs destroyed part of Georgetown, doing $40 million in damage.
+The U.S. funded "splinter and opposition groups" opposing Jagan, in part because of his "close ties" to Fidel Castro, with the AFL-CIO and CIA allegedly inciting "racially charged strikes and riots".

 To counter the MPCA with its link to Burnham, the PPP formed the Guiana Agricultural Workers Union.
 This new union's political mandate was to organize the Indo-Guyanese sugarcane field-workers.
 The MPCA immediately responded with a one-day strike to emphasize its continued control over the sugar workers.
+In March 1964, when the Jagan government moved to expel Meakins from the country, U.S. consul Carlson intervened to prevent it.
+Earlier, he had attempted to neutralize the Guianese Trades Union Council.
+However, William Howard McCabe helped the strikers, while U.S. labor unions worked alongside him, as part of a covert CIA labor operation.

+By early 1963, the diplomatic representation of the U.S. in Georgetown changed to general consulate, which included a "CIA communications backchannel".
+Through that backchannel, Burham provided assurances to the CIA about what his political program would be, resulting in the agency sending him financial assistance.
+He had become the "CIA's instrument" against Jagan.
+At the same time, Burham supported proportional representation, as did D'Augilar, which the government resisted, leading to more discord.
+Before the election in 1964 began, the British unilaterally imposed a "proportional representation electoral format" in Guyana.
+McCabe met with the unionists in the country, the CIA proposed a paper which reportedly outlined "a project to influence that election".
+In addition, the CIA would start a political party to draw off the PPP's support.
+Jagan retained no desire to make a coalition government with Burnham and the PPP.